 Who must submit a copy of their birth certificate?

-Both the sponsoring spouse (the U.S. citizen or current green card holder) and the spouse seeking a green card must provide a copy of their birth certificate (typically the long form version), along with their family sponsorship form, or Form I-130 (officially called the “Petition for Alien Relative”).
+Both the sponsoring relative (the U.S. citizen or current green card holder) and the family member seeking a green card must provide a copy of their birth certificate (typically the long form version), along with their family sponsorship form, or Form I-130 (officially called the “Petition for Alien Relative”).

 What should the birth certificate show?